bootdotdev/blog/content/clean-code/reacting-to-programming-types-and-mindsets.md

 I actually would *love* to hear some good reasons in support of the idea that dynamic typing helps *in any way*.
 Unfortunately, I don't see any concrete arguments in the original essay apart from statements like:

-> It [dynamic typing] allows the poetic syntax that results in such beautiful code
+> [dynamic typing] allows the poetic syntax that results in such beautiful code

-To be fair, making arguments may not be the point of DHH's article in the first place.
+To be fair, making arguments about the merits of dynamic types may not be the point of DHH's article in the first place.
 It seems to be more about his mindset of "to each their own, I like my dynamic typing."

 ## Steelmanning the dynamic typing argument